 Depending on what grade you achieve for the Consultancy Project, you will progress to one of the following modules:

-This second year, second semester module will involve the development of the client oriented management report and presentation alongside an individual literature review and personal reflection.
+This second year, the second-semester module will involve the development of the client-oriented management report and presentation alongside an individual literature review and personal reflection.